Practical guides

 These are the six key criteria any serious software must meet in order to calculate emissions under the GLEC Framework:

-Manglai is the first Spanish platform that integrates recognised methodologies, including the GLEC Framework, to deliver product, service, and route-level emission calculations with full traceability.
+Manglai is a Spanish platform that integrates recognised methodologies, including the GLEC Framework, to deliver product, service and route-level emission calculations with full traceability.

 Among its main advantages are:

-You can see how to communicate results in our article: How to Communicate Your Decarbonisation Strategy to Avoid Greenwashing.
+You can see how to communicate results in our article: How to communicate your decarbonisation strategy and avoid greenwashing.

 Ultimately, Manglai is ideal for companies seeking a PCF and transport footprint aligned with the GLEC Framework without needing large technical teams or external consultancies.